googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 a given slice, the first offset provides the content for the bottom layer, and each subsequent offset provides content that overlays the preceding content.
-Definition of a layer set—a slice within the layer list—is given in a PaintColorLayers table.
+Definition of a layer set—a slice within the layer list—is given in a PaintColrLayers table.

-Figure 5.37 illustrates the organizational relationship between PaintColorLayers tables, the LayerV1List, and referenced paint tables that are roots of sub-graphs.
+Figure 5.37 illustrates the organizational relationship between PaintColrLayers tables, the LayerV1List, and referenced paint tables that are roots of sub-graphs.